AckerApple/pdfbox-cli-wrap/README.md

 > An updated version of NodeJs that supports ecma6 syntax is required.
 I believe version 4.0.0 or greater will do.
 I am in Node 7.0.0, as of this writing, my how time and version numbers can fly.

 ### Install Java
-[Download and Install Java](https://www.java.com/en/download/) and be sure to following command works without error in a command terminal:
+[Download and Install Java](https://www.java.com/en/download/) and be sure the following command works without error in a command terminal:
 ```
 java -version
 ```